swishtisingh/Unified_Mentor/README.md

 ## Tools Used
 - **Python**: For data analysis and visualization.
-- **Libraries**: Pandas, Matplotlib, Seaborn.
+- **Libraries**: Numpy, Pandas, Matplotlib, Seaborn.

 ## Conclusion
-The in-depth analysis of these datasets provided valuable insights into sales trends, investment patterns, and sector performance over time.
-The visualizations enabled better understanding and communication of the findings, aiding in strategic decision-making.
+1. Both online and offline sales channels have equal sales.
+2. The sales data is divided into 07 regions.Sub-Saharan Africa has highesrt sales and North America has minimum sales.
+3. 22% of the orders experienced cancellations.
+4. More number of offline orders are being cancelled than the online orders.
+5. Delivery duration is not the main reason for cancelling the order.
+6. Months of october and march have highest sales.

-## Future Work
+## Recommendations
-- Further analysis could involve predictive modeling to forecast future sales and investment trends.
-- Additional datasets could be integrated to provide a more comprehensive analysis.
+Since more number of offline orders are being cancelled than the online orders it implies that there is some problem in offline stores.
+We can take the following measures to solve this issue:
+1. Improve stock tracking and replenishment processes to ensure items are available when ordered.
+2. Enhance communication with customers about stock availability and estimated delivery/pickup times.
+3. Train staff to provide better customer service and create a more pleasant shopping environment.
+4. Implement easy and customer-friendly return or exchange policies to reduce cancellations due to customer uncertainty.
+5. Introduce promotions or loyalty programs that incentivize customers to complete their purchases rather than cancel them.

 ## Acknowledgements
-I would like to thank my mentors and team members for their guidance and support throughout this internship.
+I would like to thank my mentors from Unified Mentor for their guidance and support throughout this internship.